Quality control of finished products. Product quality control, which cannot be neglected

 Operating pressure

-Quality control includes both project (design) control and manufacturing verification, which may differ in the volume of control activities carried out during continuous control and in the sample size during selective control.
-Sampling control (statistical) gives indications of the state of the production process either using statistical methods (production control), or using the obtained data on the proportion of defective products in the volume of a production batch.
+Quality control includes both design (design) control and manufacturing inspection, which may differ in the volume of control activities carried out during continuous control and the sample size during selective control.
+Sampling control (statistical) gives indications about the state of the production process either using statistical methods (production control) or using data obtained on the proportion of defective products in the volume of the production batch.

 Types of quality control

-Thus, a distinction is made between sample, solid and statistical types.
-Solid All products undergo control, in production they keep a record of all defects arising in the process of manufacturing the product.
+Thus, a distinction is made between sample, continuous and statistical types.
+Solid All products undergo inspection; production records are kept of all defects that arise during the manufacturing process of the product.

-Selective- control of a part of the product, the results of which are valid for the entire batch.
-This type is preventive, from here it is carried out throughout the production process in order to prevent the occurrence of defects.
+Selective— control of a part of the product, the inspection results of which apply to the entire batch.
+This type is precautionary, from here it is carried out throughout production process in order to prevent marriage.

-Incoming control- quality control of raw materials and auxiliary materials entering production.
-Constant analysis of the supplied raw materials and materials allows you to influence the production of supplier enterprises, seeking to improve quality.
+Incoming control— checking the quality of raw materials and auxiliary materials entering production.
+Constant analysis of supplied raw materials and supplies allows us to influence the production of supplier enterprises, achieving improved quality.

 Interoperational control covers the entire technological process.
 This type is sometimes called technological, or current.
-The purpose of interoperational control is to check compliance with technological regimes, storage and packaging rules for products between operations.
+The purpose of interoperational control is to check compliance with technological regimes, rules of storage and packaging of products between operations.

-Output (acceptance) control- quality control of finished products.
-The purpose of the final inspection is to establish the conformity of the quality of finished products to the requirements of standards or technical specifications, to identify possible defects.
-If all conditions are met, then the delivery of products is permitted.
-Quality Control Department also checks the quality of packaging and the correctness of labeling of finished products.
+Output (acceptance) control— quality control of finished products.
+The purpose of final inspection is to establish compliance of the quality of finished products with the requirements of standards or technical specifications, and to identify possible defects.
+If all conditions are met, then delivery of the product is permitted.
+The quality control department also checks the quality of packaging and the correct labeling of finished products.

-There are the following quality control tools ( ):
+The following quality control tools are available ( ):

 • Summary map of defects;